Valley of Lagoons: History

-Ludwig Leichhardt and his team were the first Europeans to explore the area on 4 May 1845 on his expedition from Moreton Bay to Port Essington (now Darwin).
+Ludwig Leichhardt and his team were the first Europeans to explore the area on 4 May 1845 on his expedition from Moreton Bay to Port Essington.
 Leichhardt was very impressed with the area saying:

 "About five miles north-west by west from our camp, we discovered an en extensive valley with large lagoons and lakes, and a most luxuriant vegetation, bounded by blue distant ranges, and forming the most picturesque landscape we had yet met with.
 A chain of lagoons connected by a reedy brook followed the outlines of the table land, along the foot of its steep slopes. ...
 Water, grass, hills, mountains, plains, forest land; all the elements of a fine pasturing country, were here united."

 Leichhardt uses the term "valley of lagoons" several times in his book, presumably the origin of the name.

 Based on Leichhardt's favourable reports, George Elphinstone Dalrymple explored the area in 1859.
 Dalrymple was part of the company that established the Valley of Lagoons Station in 1862 after the area was opened up by the government.
 A partnership formed between Walter Jervoise Scott, his brother Arthur, Dalrymple and Robert Herbert (then Premier of Queensland) financed the acquisition of the leasehold.
 The partnership became Scott Bros, Dalrymple & Company with Dalrymple acting as manager.